samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 }
 ~~~

-The method `getActions` defines what actions that device type can take.
-In this specific example, the device defined by `ManifestWithAction` acts on the action it receives from SAMI, then sets `status` to the correct state in a message, and finally sends the messages back to SAMI.
+The method `getActions` defines what Actions that device type can take.
+In this specific example, the device defined by `ManifestWithAction` acts on the Action it receives from SAMI, then sets `status` to the correct state in a message, and finally sends the messages back to SAMI.
 Again, it is your resonsibility to implement the correct logic on the device side.

-Below is an example of the message payload that contains the actions and can be correctly processed by the above Manifest.
-Also see [Posting a message with actions](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions).
+Below is an example of the message payload that contains the Actions and can be correctly processed by the above Manifest.
+Also see [Posting a message with Actions](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions).

 ~~~json
 {